fortyoneplustwo/notestamp/README.md

 **Return value**
 The return value must be an object `{ label: String or Null, value: Any or Null }`.
-- `value` is the state of the media you wish to store e.g. the timestamp of the video being viewed.
+- `value` is the state of the media you wish to store e.g. the timestamp in seconds of the video being viewed.
 - `label` is the string representation of `value` that will be displayed inside the stamp e.g. the timestamp in seconds converted to a string in `hh:mm` format.

 *Important:* If `value` is set to `null`, then the stamp insertion will be aborted.
 You may use this to your advantage to skip stamp insertion on certain conditions.